Skip to content

 1 / 1

 The company ensures that all identified smallholder operations are in compliance with its policy and sustainability requirements.
-It is also committed to the "RubberWay" project since the very beginning and the first evaluations took place on its Ivorian sites in 2018.
+It has also been committed to the 'RubberWay' project since the very beginning, and the first evaluations took place on its Ivorian sites in 2018.

 • N